 1969 - The R. G. Harris House, 25002 Malibu Road, Malibu CA. Commissioned 1967.
 Interiors by Carol Sagar and Associates.
 There has been at least one renovation.
 Still owned by the Harris Family Trust as of 2017.

 1968 - The Leon Gould-Jacobson House, aka the Gould-LeFetra House, 12256 Canna Road, Los Angeles CA. Commissioned 1966.
 The five-bedroom, 3 1/2 -bathroom building is a house of glass that appears to float among the trees.
 Sold to Alexander and Rebecca D. Jacobson whom later placed it under ownership of the Jacobson Trust.
 Sold in 2003 to the Michael W. LaFetra Trust.
 Designated a Los Angeles Historic-Cultural Monument (886) in 2007.
 Sold in 2009 to Alison C. Leston.
 Sold in 2012 to Wallace Cheng.

 1970 - The Leonard and Judith Gertler Residence, 14623 Hilltree, Santa Monica CA. Featured in GA Houses 1, 1976.
 Commissioned 1968.
 Sold in 2011 to Michael LaFetra.
 Sold in 2013 to Christopher J. Ahearn and Marla J. Mayer.

-1969 - The Jack Faivus Residence, 539 West Rustic Road (originally 537 according to the building permit), Santa Monica Canyon CA. Engineering by Reiss and Brown.
+1969 - The Jack and Jean Faivus Residence, 539 West Rustic Road (originally 537 according to the building permit), Santa Monica Canyon CA. Engineering by Reiss and Brown.

 1969 - The Lesser Residence, 24548 Malibu Road, Malibu CA. Unbuilt.